RenonDis/passman-cli-export/README.md

 If successful, `pexp` will export the credentials in the current working directory as `passman-export.csv` with 0600 permissions.

+> It is highly advised that you encrypt the resulting export, with `gpg` for instance.

 ```bash
 Usage: pexp [options]